The South Euclid Police Honor Guard was re-established in 2013, thanks to the efforts of Chief Kevin Nietert and Lieutenant John Camper.

 The unit is honored to train and prepare to represent the South Euclid Police Department as the Ceremonial Unit at any time duty calls.

-Sergeant John Camper – Unit Commander
+Lieutenant John Camper – Unit Commander

-Patrolman Will Lazor – Executive Officer
+Corporal Will Lazor – Executive Officer

 Detective Christine Marabito